Exercise 4: the joy of probabilistic inference

 Consider the Ariane 1 data we used this week,

-= c(1, 0, 1, 1, 0, 1, 1, 1, 1, 1, 1) success_indicators
+success_indicators = c(1, 0, 1, 1, 0, 1, 1, 1, 1, 1, 1)and the model described in the same page.

 Recall that we discussed a model where the reliability of the rocket changes in time.
 This will allow us to incorporate, for example, the fact that engineering teams implement fixes based on past launches and therefore the probability of success should increase.